mickymacirl/rathmackneecastle/README.md

 * Created wireframes for this website using *[balsamiq](https://balsamiq.com/wireframes/desktop/#/)*.
 ## Testing
 ### Responsiveness
-* Pages were tested on various different screen sizes from 320px on a Android S20, Samsung fold 2, iPhone 12 and a wide screen Windows machine.
+* Pages were tested on various different screen sizes from 320px on a Samsung fold 2, iPhone 11, Samung Galaxy Tab, Nexus 7 and a wide screen Windows machine.
 * Pages were tested on most modern browsers including Microsoft Edge, Chrome, Firefox, Opera and Brave.

 **Test Steps:**